MarioAuditore/hse_cpp_autumn_2022/02/README.md

-Simple parser for strnig and uint64_t tokens with callback functions
+Simple parser for string and uint64_t tokens with callback functions